LJnano

 Quick Install

-file is provided for easy installation of all dependencies:
+A requirements.txt file is provided for easy installation of all dependencies:

 pip3 install -r requirements.txt